raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 ### a drunken walk

 *Consider a finite checkerboard of unknown size.
 On each square is placed a spinner.
 Each spinner can point in one of four directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
-Each move consists of moving the red chequer one square in the direction of the spinner in the square it occupies.
-If the chequer eventually falls off the edge of the board, it is a "loss."
-If the chequer never falls off the board, it is a "win."*
+Each move consists of moving the red chequer one square in the direction of the spinner in the square it occupies.*

+*You cannot see the entire board, just the square the chequerboard occupies.
+They are identical, so the only thing you know after a move is whether you have fallen off the edge of the board or whether you are still on the board.
+If you are still on the board, you know the direction of the spinner in that square.*

-*Report a win or loss for the chequer in constant space.*
+*Write a function that determines whether the chequer will remain on the board forever, in constant space.*

+Well?
+Can refactoring our algorithm help us?
+Try to work this out for yourself.
+You'll need some kind of data structure for the chequerboard, including a randomized direction for each square and a randomly chosen start position.

+### hint

+In [Tortoises, Teleporting Turtles, and Iterators](http://braythwayt.com/2013/02/15/turtles-and-iterators.js.html), we saw the `fold` function that converts a finite iterator into a value:

+{% highlight javascript %}
+function fold (iter, binaryFn, seed) {
+  var acc, element;
+  acc = seed;
+  element = iter();
+  while (element != null) {
+    acc = binaryFn.call(element, acc, element);
+    element = iter();
+  }
+  return acc;
+};
+{% endhighlight %}

+There's a similar function that works with finite or infinite iterators, `accumulate`:

+{% highlight javascript %}
+function accumulate (iter, binaryFn, seed) {
+  var acc = seed;
+  return function () {
+    element = iter();
+    if (element != null) {
+      return element;
+    }
+    else {
+      return (acc = binaryFn.call(element, acc, element));
+    }
+  }
+};
+{% endhighlight %}

+`accumulate` can be very handy for solving this problem.